GET ORDAINED

 When choosing what to wear, always follow the tone set by the couple.

-...what should you wear to a Buddhist wedding?
+What to wear to a Buddhist wedding?

-Because Buddhists see marriage as personal choice with no strict rules, couples can wear whatever they want to their celebration.
+The wedding couple: Because Buddhists see marriage as personal choice with no strict rules, couples can wear whatever they want to their celebration.
 Casual or formal, western or traditional, wedding attire varies widely.
 If the celebration is taking place in a temple, couples will usually choose clothing that's not too revealing.
 (If the wedding is in a home or temple, guests should expect to take off their shoes when entering.)

-Guests can expect to dress inline with whatever tone the couple sets.
+Wedding guests: Guests can expect to dress inline with whatever tone the couple sets.
 If the couple doesn’t include a dress code on the invitations, guests can dress however they feel most comfortable while honoring the specialness of the occasion.
 When in doubt, it’s always best to check in with the couple in advance.

-Officiants will take their lead from the couple as usual.
+The wedding officiant: Officiants will take their lead from the couple as usual.
 For some suggestions on clothing that usually hit the mark, read What to wear (and not wear) as a Wedding Officiant.
 These general tips can be adapted to suit (pun intended…) just about any event.

-The wisdom offered in the Sigalovada Sutta is often incorporated into a couple’s vows or promises to one another, or in the opening of the ceremony, so it’s very useful for officiants to understand its suggestions.
+The marriage wisdom offered in the Sigalovada Sutta is often incorporated into a couple’s wedding vows or promises to one another, or in the opening of the ceremony, so it’s very useful for officiants to understand its suggestions.
 Primarily, it advises couples to be calm and compassionate with one another, and avoid harsh words or oppressive actions.

 Its advice can be further summarized by these key points: to be attentive and courteous, to avoid looking down on your partner, to be faithful to your unique commitment, to share authority, to be generous, to take good care of the home and household responsibilities, and to be welcoming to all family and community relations.